12 min read

 On the other hand - Google Optimize is free (although it has a paid version as well) and widely used by many marketing professionals and publishers out there.
 It does not provide the level of visual editors the paid products have, nor does it empowers AI at its core, and it doesn’t have a library of elements to test on your page, but it simply works.
 At least for the majority of things.

-Of course, testing some more complicated tasks like a new prebid version may be a challenge for it, but what are the alternatives?
+Of course, testing some more complicated tasks like a new prebid version may be a challenge for it, but what are the alternative A/B testing tools that integrate with Google Ad Manager?

 Well, since we don’t know yet what’s happening with GA4 A/B testing capabilities, it’s probably a good time for you to check on what is out there besides Google Optimize, we’ve gathered several examples.